 Grafting

-- Nelkin Designs – The Zen of Kitchener Stitch! – I keep the little cheat sheet (at the end of the clear photo tutorial) nearby when I kitchener.
+- Nelkin Designs – The Zen of Kitchener Stitch! – I keep the little cheat sheet (at the end of the clear photo tutorial) nearby when I graft.
 Every.
 Time.

 - Woolly Wormhead’s Cast off tutorials – includes kitchener stitch